invcble/Voc-Notes/README.md

 - [ADR 4: Database Selection for Storing Processed Data](ADR/ADR004.md)
 - [ADR 5: Data Visualization Tool](ADR/ADR005.md)

+## System Components and Technologies Used

+- **Streamlit** for UI (front-end)
+- **Whisper AI**
+- **Google Cloud Speech-to-Text**
+- **PySpark**
+- **Ollama**
+- **LLMs**: Mixtral-8x7b (32768 token size) & Llama3-70b (8192 token size)
+- **PyMongo**
+- **Tableau**

+## Workflow Summary

+1. **Audio Capture/Upload**: Users can either capture live lecture audio or upload an existing audio file using Streamlit for the front-end interface.
+2. **Audio-to-Text Conversion**: The audio is converted into text using Google Cloud Speech-to-Text, chosen for its scalability and efficiency.
+3. **Data Preprocessing**: The text data is cleaned and preprocessed using PySpark, removing stop words and tokenizing the text to prepare it for summarization.
+4. **Text Summarization**: Using Mixtral and Llama 3 models through groq inference, the preprocessed text is summarized into concise class notes.
+5. **Data Storage**: The processed and summarized data is stored in MongoDB for efficient retrieval and scalability.
+6. **Data Visualization**: Finally, the information is visualized using Tableau, providing insightful and structured educational content.

+## Future Work

+To enhance the Voc-Notes solution, several future improvements and expansions can be considered:

+- **Multi-Language Support**: Extend support to multiple languages to cater to a diverse user base.
+- **Real-Time Transcription**: Develop real-time transcription capabilities for live lecture note-taking.
+- **AI Model Optimization**: Continuously update and optimize AI models for better performance and lower resource consumption.

 ## Contributing

 We welcome contributions from developers and researchers interested in educational technology and data processing.
 If you would like to contribute to the project, please fork the repository and submit a pull request with your proposed changes.